 Now, you can start by gluing the floorboards to create the transom.
 When done gluing it, you can begin to crew out the shape before cutting it out.

-Sandwich your transom in between the two pieces of metal or wood before clamping it tightly to ensure that you flatten the transom perfectly.
+Sandwich your transom between the two pieces of metal or wood before clamping it tightly to ensure you flatten the transom perfectly.